thumbnail image

 These sessions provide an opportunity for (early career and junior) researchers to present their global health research to an audience consisting of tropical doctors (in training), policy makers, NGOs and other academics and global health professionals.

-Global Health Pubquiz
+Global Health Trivia

 So brush up your library of facts about global health, tropical medicine and research, music, movies and geography, and join us!